krystianmagdziarz/krystianmagdziarz/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=krystianmagdziarz" alt="krystianmagdziarz" /></a> </p>

+If you are looking for someone who knows Django and can arrange sales strategies - I am at your disposal.

 - 🔭 I’m currently working on [SEOEagle.io](https://seoeagle.io/)

 - 🌱 I’m currently learning **Kafka and Elastic.**